emilienaufauvre/My-Linux-Config/README.md

 # My Linux (Ubuntu) configuration

-A simple set-up for the Ubuntu packages, themes, the Bash and Vim.
+A simple set-up for the Ubuntu packages, themes, gnome, the Bash and Vim.

 ## Set-up